-- Using an RPM Package to Install BART on a CentOS or RHEL Host - · Installing BART on a Debian or Ubuntu Host - Installing BART on an SLES 12 Host
+- Installing Install BART on a CentOS or RHEL Host

+- Installing BART on a Debian or Ubuntu Host

+- Installing BART on an SLES 12 Host

-2.1 Using an RPM Package to Install BART on a CentOS or RHEL Host
+2.1 Installing BART on a CentOS/RHEL Host

-The following section demonstrates installing BART 2.5.3 on a CentOS 7 host using an RPM package.
-The tutorial assumes that the user has some knowledge of installation and system administration procedures, and administrative privileges on the host.
+The following section demonstrates installing BART 2.5.4 on a RHEL/CentOS host.
+This section assumes that the user has some knowledge of installation and system administration procedures, and has administrative privileges on the host.

-1. On a CentOS7 host, the Extra Packages for Enterprise Linux (EPEL) package, which contains supporting boost libraries required by BART is installed by default.
-On a CentOS6/RHEL6 OS, you need to install the EPEL package by assuming the superuser privileges and invoking the following command:
+1. On a CentOS/RHEL 6 OS host, you need to install the Extra Packages for Enterprise Linux (EPEL) package by assuming the superuser privileges and invoking the following command:

 '''

-yum install -y epel
+yum install epel-release

 '''